-Once returning your BRP is ticked off your to-do list and you’ve established you’re eligible, you can then start to think about applying for your passport.
+Once returning your BRP is ticked off your to-do list and you’ve established that you’re eligible, you can then start to think about applying for your passport.

 When you start the process, on top of filling out the application form, the Home Office will ask you to include evidence to support your application.
 Keep in mind these must be originals, so unfortunately photocopies will not suffice.
-If you don’t currently own the original copies then you’ll need to purchase original copies.
+If you don’t currently own the original copies, then you’ll need to purchase original copies.

 Any documents that aren’t written in English will need to be sent as a certified translation.
-This will come at a cost but this needs to be arranged by you, independently from your application.
+This will come at a cost, but this needs to be arranged by you, independently from your application.

 Those applying for a British passport from outside of the UK will be asked to attend an evidence of identity interview at their closest British embassy or consulate.
 When attending this interview, it’s important to take all the required supporting documentation with you, otherwise your application will be refused and you’ll lose your money.

 What documents will be required?

 The documents you’ll need to include in support of your application will depend on your individual circumstances.

 If you have a certificate of naturalisation or registration, then you’ll need to provide the following:

 - Your certificate

 If you’re a citizen of a British overseas territory and you were born in the UK before January 1st 1983, then you’ll need to submit the following: